bdjohnson529/codechalet.com/_docs/bayesian/analyses/bikes.md

      width=500px
      height="100%">

 Finally, we need to construct a prior for the variance of the likelihood function.
 Variance must be positive, so we can once again bound it at zero.
 Recall that our bike counts range from 1 to 1000.
-I will use a uniform distribution between 0 and 200 as the initial prior, due to my ignorance about the actual distribution of this parameter.
+I will use a uniform distribution between 0 and 200 as the initial prior, so that the mean plus or minus 2 standard deviations covers 80% of the observed range of bike counts.

 $$
 \sigma \sim Uniform(0, 200)